 The ViewSonic XG3240C 144Hz 1440p FreeSync gaming monitor offers a wide range of ergonomics and connectivity options.
 You can tilt the screen by -5°/25°, swivel it to the left and right by 45°, pivot it by 90° into portrait/landscape position, height adjust it by up to 80mm, and finally, VESA mount it using the 100 x 100mm pattern.

-Moving on to the connectivity, there are two HDMI 2.0 ports, a DisplayPort 1.4, two audio jacks, two 6W integrated speakers with a 5W amplifier as well as a quad-USB 3.0 hub, two at the back of the monitor and two at the side for easier access.
+Moving on to the connectivity, there are two HDMI 2.0 ports, DisplayPort 1.4, two audio jacks, two 6W integrated speakers with a 5W amplifier as well as a quad-USB 3.0 hub, two at the back of the monitor and two at the side for easier access.

 Lastly, the monitor has a low-haze anti-glare coating, which prevents light reflections without affecting the image quality.
 Additionally, there’s a cable management hole as well as a headphones hook at the back of the monitor.

 Price & Availability

-The ViewSonic XG3240C price amounts to around $550 making it well worth the money.
+The ViewSonic XG3240C price amounts to around ~$550.
 At the time of this writing, the ViewSonic XG3240C release date is unknown for the United States.